The Floured Table

 • Preheat oven to 350 degrees Fahrenheit (177 Celsius, Gas mark 4).

-370 grams (13 oz) apricot jam
+370 grams apricot jam

-• Place half of the lattice strips on the tart in one direction, spacing them ¾ inch apart (the same width as the lattice).
-Press down gently on the edges to seal them.
-Place the top layer of lattice strips at an angle to the bottom layer of strips to create an X shape.
-The holes between the lattice strips should resemble diamonds.
-Use a knife to trim the ends that overhang.
+• Place the remaining strips on top at an angle to the base strips to create an X shape.
+The holes between the strips should resemble diamonds.
+Once the full pattern is in place, use a knife to trim the overhanging ends.

-• Refrigerate tart for one hour prior to serving in order to slice cleanly.
 Sprinkle with powdered sugar directly before serving.

-30 grams (¼ cup) powdered sugar
+30 grams powdered sugar

 EQUIPMENT